DRAWING FOR BEGINNERS

 VI.
 DRAWING HEAD, FACE, FEATURES, AND HAIR

 VII.
-DRAWING PEOPLE IN RIGHT PROPORTIONS
+DRAWING IN PROPORTION

 VIII.
 DRAWING INANIMATE THINGS

 XI.
-MEASURING AND PERSPECTIVE
+ART AND PERSPECTIVE

 XIV.
-ACTION AND COMPOSITION
+ART COMPOSITION

 XVI.
 CORRECTING OUR DRAWINGS